New Beginnings

 Where Have All The Good Men Gone?

-However, as author Rachel Held Evans comments, “complementarianism doesn’t work—in marriages and in church leadership— because it’s not actually complementarianism; it’s patriarchy.
-And patriarchy doesn’t work because God created both men and women to reflect God’s character and God’s sovereignty over creation, as equal partners with equal value.”
+As Rachel Held Evans once said, “Complementarianism doesn’t work – in marriages or church leadership – because it’s not actually complementarianism.
+It’s patriarchy.
+And patriarchy doesn’t work because God created men and women to reflect His character as equal partners with equal value.”

 In Conclusion